• The McClelland Lab

 Radiation Oncology Clinician-Researcher

 Erica Fleming-Hall received her undergraduate degree at Morgan State University.
-She is a member of the Case Western Reserve University School of Medicine class of 2025, and joined the McClelland Lab in 2023 where she has spearheaded the Navigator-Assisted Hypofractionation Program (NAVAH) expansion to tangibly reduce radiation therapy access disparities facing African-American prostate cancer patients and is leading an invited overview of diversity, equity and inclusion in radiation oncology.
+She is a member of the Case Western Reserve University School of Medicine class of 2025, and joined the McClelland Lab in 2023 where she has spearheaded the Navigator-Assisted Hypofractionation Program (NAVAH) expansion to tangibly reduce radiation therapy access disparities facing African-American prostate cancer patients and led an invited overview of diversity, equity and inclusion in radiation oncology.

 broken image